Texas is the one state where workers comp is optional, meaning work injury claims can often be confusing.

 While workers’ compensation may seem like a benefit to employees, it’s important to note that it also protects employers.
 Businesses who subscribe to workers’ comp coverage are essentially shielded from lawsuits brought by injured workers, meaning a victim’s only option to recover compensation is often through the administrative workers’ comp claims process.

 Because this type of coverage can be expensive within certain industries, many employers in our state choose to opt out of the program.
-Some employers may choose to provide a suspiciously-similarly-named (private) insurance program, but they would still be considered “nonsubscribers” under the law and would not be protected from lawsuits brought by injured workers.
+Some employers may choose to provide a non-state-approved insurance program to their employees, but they would still be considered “nonsubscribers” under the law and would not be protected from lawsuits brought by injured workers.

 If you’re injured on the job in Texas, do not take your employers word with regard to your legal options.
 Call 214-720-6090 (local) or 1-833-720-6090 (toll-free) and discuss the facts of your case with us for no cost.
 We can verify whether or not your employer actually has workers’ compensation, and are happy to answer your questions 24 hours a day.